pxp-lang/.github/profile/README.md

-PXP is a superset of the PHP programming language with extended syntax and runtime capabilities.
+PXP is a project that aims to develop a suite of high-performance tools for PHP developers – includes a code formatter, static analyser, language server and superset language.

-The project itself covers the development of the transpiler, as well as a language server for PHP and PXP projects, static analyser and more.

 For more information about the PXP language, visit [the official website](https://pxplang.org).